-At the end of every fall and spring semester, the Provost will publish a list of students for Dean’s List recognition.
+At the end of each semester, the Provost and Dean of Academic Affairs will publish a list of students for Dean’s List recognition.
 To be eligible for this honor, a student must be registered for at least 12 academic credit hours and earn a semester GPA of 3.50 or higher.
 Pass/fail courses will not be counted as part of the 12-credit course load required for this recognition.

 Good Academic Standing

-To be in good academic standing, a student must maintain a minimum of a 2.0 cumulative GPA.
+To be in good academic standing and eligible for continued enrollment, a student must maintain a minimum of a 2.0 cumulative GPA.
 Students whose cumulative GPA is less than 2.0 are subject to academic probation, academic suspension, or dismissal from the College.

 Unsatisfactory Academic Work

 Students’ academic work will be considered unsatisfactory whenever their cumulative GPA is less than 2.0; as a result, they will be placed on academic probation.
 The academic performance of all students, full and part-time, will be reviewed against this standard at the conclusion of each semester to determine whether students in academic difficulty should be allowed to continue on probation, be suspended for one year, or be dismissed from the College.

 For students whose cumulative GPA is less than 2.0, the following academic actions will occur: